Quantile Treatment Effects in Regression Kink Designs: Estimation and Inference: a Practical Guideline

-Once we obtain these approximations to the asymptotic distributions, we may conduct various tests following Koenker and Xiao (2002) and Chernozhukov and Fern\'andez-Val (2005).
+Once we obtain these approximations to the asymptotic distributions, we may conduct various tests of quantile functions following \citet{koenker_xiao2002} and \citet{chernozhukov_fernandez-val2005}.
 For example for the test of treatment significance, we use the test statistic